jiahaoqi1/ISQA-3420/Use Cases.md

 **Main Success Scenario:** Manager receives and obtains an accurate record of policy information for the project

-**Failed End Conditions:** Manager receives and obtains fails to update policy information
+**Failed End Conditions:** Manager receives and obtains an inaccurate record of policy information for the project